 Key Components of a Crisis Management Framework

 Building a resilient crisis management framework relies on several interconnected components.
 Each element contributes to a cohesive ecosystem that supports rapid, well-coordinated responses.
-Below we detail the five essential components your organization should develop.
+Below, we detail the five essential components your organization should develop.

 1. Comprehensive Risk Assessment